 - Serve others through ministry opportunities.

-- Create art, crafts, and woodworking projects in the makerspace at The Barn.
+- Create art, craft projects, and visual content in the makerspace at The Barn.

 - Grow in your faith with Bible studies, chapel, and worship nights.

 - Go ice-block sledding on the first day of classes.

 - Join in Corban traditions like the Lumber Games or Battle of the Bands.